dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

-To make sure the work you do this summer has real impact, a lot more work needs to be done after the official end of the fellowship; some of this will be done by your project partner, and some will be done by the host University (or by the Center for Data Science and Public Policy at the University of Chicago).
+To make sure the work you do this summer has real impact, a lot more work needs to be done after the official end of the fellowship; some of this will be done by your project partner, and some will be done by the [Data Science and Public Policy team](http://www.datasciencepublicpolicy.org/) at Carnegie Mellon University.
 You will need to transition the work over to your project partners so they can validate, implement, and extend your work.
 To do this, you will have to document your work throughout the summer and wrap it up neatly at the end of the summer.